Part of Brighton HOUSE Festival, May 2015

 I like drawing.
 I would like to do it more.
 It makes me happy.
 I look forward to my drawing session.

-I am a dedicated street-comber, bin-reclaimer and charity shopper of urban flotsam: for creative recycling artworks in 2D and 3D forms that I define as #post_simplistic, or as belonging to Post-Simplism, plus as #neuroDV_art.
-These collage …
+I am a dedicated street-comber, bin-reclaimer and charity shopper of urban flotsam: for creative recycling artworks in 2D and 3D forms that I define as 'eco-kitsch'.
+(I also use the definitions #post_simplist, as belonging to …

 My art was an outlet to start with and a way to express how I was feeling at the time.
 I include themes of nature with an organic feel in my work.
 My art gave …